By Sarah Nabulsi

 Facing the deafening clamour of the music industry

-Maya and Thomas are now working on their second and third so we are sure to continue enjoying the sprinkles of musical notes from these two creative musicians.
-Their rhythms and melodies persevere against the overwhelming waves of busy, automated life and world to overcome the monotony of life.
+Maya and Thomas are now working on their second and third albums so we are sure to continue enjoying the sprinkles of musical notes from these two creative musicians.
+Their rhythms and melodies persevere against the overwhelming waves of a busy, automated world to overcome the monotony of life.

 You can find Maya and Thoma’s music on all major music platforms, such as Spotify, Apple Music, iTunes, Anghami, Amazon Music, Google Play Music, Deezer and YouTube.